YearOfProgramming/2017Challenges/challenge_2/python/polar/README.md

 Python 3.6

-I begin by using a for loop to sort through the array for each element in the array.
-Then I use a temporary variable to check the instances of one element across the entire array.
-If the element shows up only once, a for loop is triggered, thus ending the program.
+In this program, I use the Counter() function to count without using a for loop.
+This data is then put into a dictionary.
+Once in the dictionary, the keys and values are swapped.
+I then search for the key "1", and it returns five.